David Bruck: Legal career

 Bruck eventually returned to South Carolina to represent clients facing the death penalty because he did not believe these defendants were receiving adequate representation.
 Bruck was also disturbed that the death row population consisted mostly of poor black men.
 One fellow law school classmates said of Bruck: "He wanted to assist people who were defenseless.
 Many of us felt that way in school, but David was one of the few who devoted his career to it."
 Bruck opposes capital punishment.

 Bruck has worked as a public defender in South Carolina and in private practice.
 David Bruck handled many death penalty cases in South Carolina.
 Bruck represented Zayd Hassan Abd al-Latif Masud al-Safarini who received a life sentence for his role in the 1986 hijacking of Pan Am Flight 73 in Pakistan in which 22 people were killed.

 Bruck has argued several cases before the United States Supreme Court, prevailing in six of them: Kelly v.
 South Carolina (2002), Shafer v.
 South Carolina (2001), Ramdass v.
 Angelone (2000), Simmons v.
 South Carolina (1994), Yates v.
 Evatt (1991), Yates v.
-Aiken (1988), Skipper v.
+Aiken (1988), and Skipper v.
 South Carolina (1986).

 In 2002, Bruck began teaching at Washington & Lee University School of Law.
 Since 2004, he has been a clinical professor of law and director of the Virginia Capital Case Clearinghouse.

 In 2014, Bruck was appointed to the defense team working with Boston Marathon bombing suspect Dzhokhar Tsarnaev.
 Clarke described Bruck as "one of the most experienced and well-regarded capital defense attorneys in the United States."
 A federal jury convicted Tsarnaev of all 30 charges against him and found him responsible for the deaths of the three people killed in the 2013 attack and the killing of an MIT police officer three days later.
 The same jury sentenced Tsarnaev to death.
 On July 31, 2020, the First Circuit overturned the death sentence and ordered a retrial for the penalty phase of Tsarnaev's trial.

 Bruck was stand-by counsel for Dylann Roof, the killer of nine people in the Charleston church shooting, who represented himself in federal court.
 Roof was convicted by jury on all 33 counts on December 15, 2016.
 On January 10, 2017, after three hours of jury deliberation Dylann Roof was sentenced to death.
 In 2020, Bruck was chosen to represent one of the plotters of the September 11 attacks, Ramzi bin al-Shibh.